dansylvain/TreeLine/README.md

 ### 📝 Notes

-- The admin interface operates independently of the main TreeLine application
+- The admin interface is integrated into the main Streamlit UI
 - After uploading or deleting files, the AI agent will need to be restarted to reload the knowledge base
 - Vector store updates are handled separately by the AI agent service
-- The interface runs on port 8502 to avoid conflicts with the main Streamlit UI (port 8501)
+- All functionality is accessible through the single UI on port 8501

 ## 📁 Project Structure